-PHIL 201 Symbolic Logic (3)
+PHIL 201 Symbolic Logic 3 hours lecture

 Prerequisite: A minimum grade of 'C' in MATH 56 or MATH 60 or eligibility for MATH 100 as determined through the Math placement process.

-Transfer acceptability: CSU; UC C-ID PHIL 210
+Transfer acceptability: CSU; UC

 Introduces the principles of valid deductive reasoning through the study of formal techniques of sentential logic and predicate logic.